Graph

 PFAS: A group of thousands of manmade chemicals

-• Highly Persistent due to strong carbon-flourine bonds
+• Highly Persistent due to strong carbon-fluorine bonds

 • Exposure and effects are poorly understood and likely underestimated